lukewilde/phaser-js-boilerplate/readme.md

 # A Phaser.js Boilerplate

 A template to boost the productivity of Phaser.js game developers.
-Provides tools to assist various development activities, improve code reuse, and package projects into production ready bundles.
+Provides tools to improve code reuse, assist in development activities, and can package projects into production ready bundles.

 ## What's in the Box